amhou/resume/RESUME.md

 #### Northwest Balboa Festival
 *Co-founder, January 2014 - Current*

-* Co-founder and Organizer of a non-profit Balboa swing dance festival.
+* Co-founder and Organizer of a non-profit Balboa swing dance festival in Seattle, WA.
 * Event hosts 150-200 attendees with classes, live music, happy hours.
+* Yearly gross of over $10,000, remaining steady over the last 3 years.
 * Maintain festival website, run registration system, Emcee during event.
+* Manage a team of 8-10 volunteers over the course of the weekend.

+#### California Balboa Classic
+*Registration Director, April 2016 - Current*

+* Registration director for a non-profit Balboa swing dance festival in Newport Beach, CA.
+* Managed registration system for all paying customers and non paying guests, with over 700 attendees.
+* Managed all incoming payments, grossing over $140,000.
+* Processed the timely check-in of all attendees for weekend event.
+* Manage a team of 8-10 volunteers over the course of the weekend.

 #### Savoy Swing Club
-*Board member, April 2013 - October 2015
+*Board member, April 2013 - October 2015*

 * Board member of a 501(c)3 non-profit organization dedicated to the preservation and spread of American vintage swing dance.
 * Fundraising to provide free swing dance education to Seattle-area high schools.